mikaelbr/writings/js-syntax-series/let-var-be-const.md

 }
 ```

 This example you might expect to work, but it actually produces the same output as the previous one.
-It seems the declaration is still kind of hoisted to the top of the scope, but you are in a temporal state where you aren't allowed to refer to the variable without causing an `ReferenceError`.
+It seems the declaration is still kind of hoisted to the top of the scope, but you are in a temporal state where you aren't allowed to refer to the variable without causing a `ReferenceError`.
 This temporary state is referred to as the `Temporal Dead Zone` (TDZ): The area between the top of the scope and where the value is assigned.

 There are a couple of cases where using `var` and `let`/`const` may differ due to the TDZ.
 Consider this case: